-The term agapè can help with this.
-Agapè is a term from classical times and a core concept for the Goldschmeding Foundation.
-It means that you are focused on the flowering of fellow human beings for their own sake.
+Agapè is a term from classical antiquity and a core concept for the Goldschmeding Foundation.
+It means focussing on allowing people to flourish for their own sake.

-In this project, researchers from the School of Business and Economics (SBE) from Maastricht University, how characteristics of agapè are currently used in Dutch business.
-To this end, the scientists analyze concepts related to agape, such as corporate social responsibility and the meaning economy.
+In the first phase of this project, the researchers of the School of Business and Economics (SBE) at Maastricht University took stock of how characteristics of agapè are used in the business community in the Netherlands.
+To this end, the scientists analysed related concepts, like corporate social responsibility and the economy of meaning.